GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/dataset_maturity_guide.md

 ## How do I load only Near Real-Time/Interim/Final data using the datacube?

 DEA data can be filtered to specific dataset maturity levels using `dataset_maturity` metadata field.
-Valid options are “final”, “nrt” or “interim”; for example, to load only “final” maturity Landsat 8 data
+Valid options are 'final', 'nrt' or 'interim'; for example, to load only 'final' maturity Landsat 8 data

 ```
 import datacube